-This is a W3C Last Call Working of Web Services Description Language (WSDL) Version 2.0 Part 0: Primer for review by W3C Members and other interested parties.
+This is the W3C Proposed Recommendation of Web Services Description Language (WSDL) Version 2.0 Part 0: Primer for review by W3C Members and other interested parties.
 It has been produced by the Web Services Description Working Group, which is part of the W3C Web Services Activity.
-This document is published to give an opportunity to the community to review the new namespace for WSDL 2.0.
-The Working Group plans to request to move to W3C Proposed Recommendation shortly after the end of the Last Call period.